 |Birthplace||Burton upon Trent, England|

-Clarke will captain the GB Boxing Team at the Tokyo Olympics after being at the heart of the squad for over a decade.
+Clarke captained the GB Boxing Team at the Tokyo Olympics after being at the heart of the squad for over a decade.

 Coached by Richard Joyce at Burton Amateur Boxing Club, Clarke admits to previously going down "the wrong path".